GrilledLambda/FizzBuzz/README.md

 # FizzBuzz
 My different solutions to the FizzBizz puzzle

-I would add more languages but the solution will more or less be the same on each language.
+I would add more languages but the solution will more or less be the same for each language.